Thmsbonte/marvel-frontend/README.md

 ## Overview

-Website listing all Marvel characters and comics related, and allowing to search and to save favorite characters.
+Website listing all Marvel characters and comics related.
 Developed with Javascript - React.
-It contains the following pages :
-- Home page (list of Marvel characters)
-- Character detail
-- Comics (list of Marvel comics)
-- Favorite
-**Available to test here** : https://thmsbonte-marvel.netlify.app/
-⚠️ The website depends on an API that provide the data and that may not be maintain. ⚠️

 ### Main features
 - **Login** and **Signup**
 - **Search** with filters
 - **Save** favorite
 - **Responsive**

+**Available to test here** : https://thmsbonte-marvel.netlify.app/
+⚠️ The website depends on an API that provide the data and that may not be maintain. ⚠️

 ### Screenshots